lambda-orm/lambdaorm/doc/wiki/queries/Query-Language.md

 # Query Language

 The query language is based on [javascript lambda expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
-These expressions can be written as javascript code by browsing the business model entities.
+These Queries can be written as javascript code by browsing the business model entities.

-Expressions can also be sent as a string
+Queries can also be sent as a string

-λOrm translates the expression into the language corresponding to each database engine.
+λOrm translates the query into the language corresponding to each database engine.

 ## Queries type